slin96/master-thesis/data/README.md

 # Data

+In this part of the readme we describe the datasets we used and how to create them.

 ## ImageNet Data

 - when we say ImageNet data, we refer to the data that is used for the ImageNet Large Scale Visual Recognition